NickGrunert/master-thesis/modules/02_algorithm.typ

     )

     @fig:plateau presents exemplary extracts from the graphs representing the algorithm's results.
-    The first example illustrates a flawless surface, which is identified as such by the algorithm.
+    In the first row, an example is illustrated which shows a flawless surface, which is identified as such by the algorithm.
     The three calculated scores are 98%, 97%, and 96%, respectively, for x, y, and magnitude direction.
     In all three directions, there is a single plateau that extends across the majority of the surface.
     It is important to acknowledge that the graphs are not normalized, which results in an apparent unevenness that does not accurately reflect the underlying data.